 So far in this article, we have covered a number of important topics regarding laboratory safety.
 However, there are still a few general lab hazards that we need to cover which are just as important.

-- a) Electrical shock.
+- • Electrical shock.
 Many pieces of equipment in a lab operate at high voltages.
 It is important to keep any liquid or water away from these instruments.
 Conduct routine checks of any electrical cords for fraying.

-- b) Burns.
+- • Burns.
 Many instruments in the lab operate at high temperatures and can cause burns.
 It is important to use heat-resistant gloves when handling hot materials.
 Low temperatures can also be harmful to your skin.
 Wear insulated gloves when handling dry or ice or items stored in a freezer.

-- c) Keep floors clean to prevent slips or falls.
+- • Keep floors clean to prevent slips or falls.
 No items or instruments should be stored on the floor.
 Use “Wet Floor” signs to warm collogues of any spill that has not yet been cleaned.

-When proper lab safety rules and procedures are not followed, accidents can happen resulting in serious injury and or damage to the laboratory.
+When proper lab safety rules and procedures are not followed, accidents can happen and result in serious injury and or damage to the laboratory.
 Chemicals and equipment must always be handled and stored properly in order to mitigate accidents.
 It is important that all lab workers know and follow all the safety procedures in order to prevent any accidents or damage.